chmald/az-container-app-demo/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+## ⚠️ Important Note

+This is a demonstration project showcasing Azure Container Apps and Dapr integration.
+For production use, review and adjust security configurations, resource sizing, and monitoring according to your specific requirements.

+---

 ## 🆘 Support